-O Alberta Curriculum (e-mailed to teachers and found on-line @ https://education.alberta.ca/topic-search/?searchMode=3 The Alberta Curriculum is the foremost source of objectives for teaching students.
+• Alberta Curriculum (can be e-mailed to teachers and found on-line)

+The Alberta Curriculum is the foremost source of objectives for teaching students.
 An electronic version of the curriculum is supplied via e-mail for easy reference and for cutting and pasting directly onto electronic plans.
 Locally-developed objectives, such as those covered in Wellness projects, will also be e-mailed to teaching staff as a separate document.

-• Evaluative Tools (e-mailed to teachers and on server)
+• Evaluative Tools (can be e-mailed to teachers and on server)